caseywdunn/levin2016/levin_notes.md

 Author answer: "This is a correlation between the vectors from the expression matrices defined as described in the Methods section ‘developmental gene expression profiles’; i.e. X and Y are not the phases but the actual gene expression values."

+> To systematically compare gene expression across species, we computed the correlation across orthologous gene expression throughout development for each pair of species.
+For example, comparison of tardigrade and annelid embryonic transcriptomes revealed two conserved phases of expression in these two species—early and late—separated by a sharp mid-developmental transition (P<10<sup>−10</sup>, Kolmogorov–Smirnov test, Fig. 3, inset; Extended Data Fig. 3).

+Question: How was this test done, ie what is being compared?

+>  Overall, the dual-phase pattern holds for most pairwise species comparisons, with the exception of 9 out of 45 (Extended Data Fig. 3), and is robust to the parameters used for constructing the sliding window expression profiles and to possible biases in the embryo sampling (Extended Data Fig. 4a, b).

 > Finally, *we measured the extent of evolutionary change within the two conserved phases and the mid-developmental transition by determining whether orthologues annotated for a particular temporal category in one species are also annotated to the same temporal category in another species*.
 Figure 4c shows an example of this analysis for D. melanogaster and C. elegans.
 For 4,395 orthologues delineated between these two species, the early phase, mid-developmental transition, and the late phase expression account for 51%, 14%, and 35% of the C. elegans orthologues, respectively.
 A total of 28% of the orthologues are annotated to the early phase in both C. elegans and D. melanogaster, while by chance only 22% are expected given the fraction of genes in each category across the species (Fig. 4c).
 In contrast, 3% were expected to be conserved at the mid-developmental transition at random, and 3% were observed.

 Question: How did you calculate the numbers that are expected by chance?